 Ms. Head has a B.A. in studio art, more than 30 years of experience in art education, and is the founder and director of the Gould blacksmithing program.
 She has attended numerous workshops at institutions including Haystack Mountain School of Crafts, Penland School of Crafts, Center for Creative Imaging, The Carving Studio, and Sculpture Center and Peters Valley Craft Center.
 Ms. Head has been responsible for coordinating workshops with visiting artists to support the art curriculum and the Sophomore Four Point Program.
 Her work has been commissioned for non-profit and private collections.

 Ms. Head is a former member of the United States Telemark Ski Team and a National Champion in Telemark Giant Slalom and Moguls.
 She is the Head Coach of Gould’s Prep Alpine Team and is a Level 3 nationally certified coach, and in the springtime is the Girls’ Varsity Tennis Head Coach.
 When not teaching or working in the studio, Mrs. Head is climbing mountains, skiing, tending to her chickens, and participating in outdoor activities with her husband, Robert Baribeau, and son, Alexander.

-Mr. MacKnight boasts over 35 years of experience as a professional photographer which he shares between Gould’s Marketing Department and the classroom.
-When not teaching, his responsibilities include photography, communications, website maintenance, and teaching digital photography.
+Mr. MacKnight boasts over 35 years of experience as a professional photographer.
+Mr. MacKnight retired after 11 years of working in Marketing and Communications at Gould but wanted to continue to work with students in the classroom.
 He enjoys outdoor activities including canoeing, hiking, camping, snowshoeing and flying his powered parachute in the mountains of western Maine.
 Mr. MacKnight has one son, Michael ‘10, and lives in nearby Andover, Maine.